 Note: These experimental poverty measures implement changes recommended by a 1995 NAS panel, including: counting non-cash income as benefits; subtracting from income certain work-related, health, and child care expenses; and adjusting poverty thresholds for family size and geographic differences in housing costs.
 The three alternative measures are similar, except that each account for out-of-pocket medical expenses differently.
 For the first alternative (“MOOP subtracted from income” or MSI), medical out-of-pocket expenses (MOOP) are subtracted from income.
 The second alternative, (“MOOP in the threshold” or MIT) increases the poverty thresholds to take MOOP expenses into account.
 The third measure, CMB for combined methods, combines attributes of the previous two measures.
 Each of the three measures is calculated with and without accounting for geographic adjustments (GA and NGA).
 These experimental measures are different from those reported in last year’s report because the Census Bureau changed its methodology based on research conducted to refine the NAS panel’s experimental methods.

 Persons of Hispanic ethnicity may be of any race.
-Beginning in 2002, estimates for Non-Hispanic Whites and Non-Hispanic Blacks are for persons reporting a single-race only.
-Persons who reported more than one race, such as “White and Asian,” are included in the total for all persons but are not shown under any race category.
-Due to small sample size, American Indians/Alaska Natives, Asians and Native Hawaiians/Other Pacific Islanders also are included in the total for all persons but are
+Beginning in 2002, estimates for Whites and Blacks are for persons reporting a single race only.
+Persons who reported more than one race are included in the total for all persons but are not shown under any race category.
+Due to small sample size, American Indians/Alaska Natives, Asians and Native Hawaiians/Other Pacific Islanders are included in the total for all persons but are not shown separately.

 Source: U.S. Census Bureau, “Poverty in the United States: 2002,” Current Population Reports, Series P60-222, available at http://www.census.gov/prod/2003pubs/p60-222.pdf, and unpublished CPS data from the U.S. Census Bureau.